Can you spot the cycle of abuse in toxic relationships?

 Then it is just a matter of time before the right circumstances occur for the fantasy to be played out.
 In some cases the perpetrator may even plan turning the fantasy into reality.

 The perpetrator has strict rules.
 All they have to do to set up the realisation of the cycle of abuse is allow the victim to break them.
 Since the victim can't be aware of the rules they have no idea they will break them.
 The abuser sets you up and puts the plan in motion, creating a situation where they can internally justify unleashing their wrath upon you once again.

 For example.
 The perpetrator asks for the victim to collect some goods from the shops.
 The victim thinks this an opportunity to makes things better and willingly accepts the task.
 Alternatively, the victim does not want to oppose the abuser so complies with the request.
 The victim takes time to get the request "just right" but misses the one vital piece.
 They get home five minutes late.
 Tick tock, tick tock.

 The cycle of abuse now begins again.
 If you let it.
 If you ask for help there may be a way out.
 There may even be a relationship breakthrough as you break up a toxic relationship.

 Access Domestic Violence help and advice here in the UK:

 Take a free series of six lessons direct to your personal inbox with some simple yet powerful steps, with our compliments.

 You turn your relationship and your life around.
-Its totally free, our gift to you if you choose to accept it.
-If you prefer to contact us directly use the form on the Support page.
+Its totally free, my gift to you if you choose to accept it.
+If you prefer to contact me directly please send your message via the "Contact Me" page.